kalken/eznetns/README.md

 # Wireguard netns tools
-These tools where developed to make it EZ to setup a separate network environment that does not affect the ordinary routing tables and default routes on the host.
+These tools where developed to make it easy to setup a separate network environment that does not affect the ordinary routing tables and default routes on the host.
 Its a simple solution built around ip netns, with support for firewall and wireguard interfaces using wg-quick config syntax.
 This method can be used to start chosen processes or services inside a netns (systemd scripts are included as an example)

 ## Key features: